You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 which codes for a fluorescent protein.

-This gene can be fused with a gene of interest and then when that gene is expressed, so is the fluorescent protein.
+This gene can be located near or fused with a gene of interest and then when that gene is expressed, so is the fluorescent protein.

 So cells which express that gene, glow!

 Messenger RNA, or mRNA has been in the news a lot recently, for all the wrong reasons.
-A very large proportion of us here today will have benefited from mRNA vaccine technology and a lot of us will get to benefit further as research continues into mRNA therapies.
+A very large proportion of us here today will have benefited from mRNA vaccine technology and a lot of us will get to benefit further as research continues into mRNA therapies for infectious diseases and cancers.

 That’s called vaccination.
 Historically it’s been done using similar but less deadly infections, such as cowpox inoculations for smallpox, or by introducing an attenuated, inactivated or dead organism for our immune system to learn from without risk of infection.

 Ideally we’d like to be able to target vaccination more accurately and develop new vaccines more effectively.
-This can be a tricky thing to manage.
+We can identify proteins on the outside of cells we’d like to target, and teach the immune system to attack.
+This process can target viruses, bacteria or cancerous cells.

-Cells don’t just read any old mRNA they find laying around.
-Instead, stray mRNA will induce an immune response and get cleaned up by your immune system — get caught your body’s spam filter, in other words.
+But Cells don’t just read any old mRNA they find laying around.
+Instead, stray mRNA will induce an immune response and get cleaned up by your immune system before all this fun stuff happens — get caught your body’s spam filter, in other words.

 Instead, mRNA has to get smuggled into the cell with a bit of a bait-and-switch … just like spam: